 Births and Baptisms, 1813-1917.

-The Christie family benefactor was headed by Frederick Deacon.
-A high-level Civil Servant in London who married Charlotte Deacon nee Maule on 5th November 1823 at St Mary, Leicestershire, England.
-However, having fallen on hard times, the charitable Deacons saw fit to offer some assistance to both Charles and Jane.
-The help entailed Charles working odd jobs in line with his agricultural and carpentry skills and Jane needlework and maid service: ibid
+The family benefactor was Frederick Deacon.
+A high-level Civil Servant in London married Charlotte Deacon nee Maule on 5th November 1823 at St Mary, Leicestershire, England.
+However, the charitable Deacons saw fit to offer some assistance to Charles and Jane.
+The help entailed Charles working odd jobs in line with his agricultural and carpentry skills and Jane being employed in needlework and maid service:ibid

-In 1932 Mr Harry Chambers Kent, a highly regarded Sydney architect, was twenty-one when Frank Gardiner was released from Darlinghurst in 1874.
-Provides an account of his connection with the Christie family pre-Australia.
+In 1932 Mr Harry Chambers Kent, a highly respected Sydney architect, was twenty-one when Frank Gardiner was released from Darlinghurst in 1874.
+Kent provides an account of his family's connection to Christie's pre-immigration to Australia.
 He divulges that Frank's youngest sister Charlotte Deacon Christie was named after his paternal grandmother as a mark of respect.
 H.C.
 Kent was noted in Who's Who of Australia in 1922 as a senior partner in Kent and Massie Architects, Sydney.

 Note: Current research establishes the bona fides of the Deacon family.
 Their connection to the Christie's can not be undervalued.
 It corroborates the known origins of Christie's circumstances before immigration to NSW.

 Kent reveals that during the family's time in the care of his grandparents.
-It was proposed that the Christie family should seek new beginnings in the burgeoning colony of New South Wales where opportunity knocked for those of enterprise: ibid
+It was proposed that the family should seek new beginnings in the burgeoning colony of New South Wales where opportunity knocked for those of enterprise:ibid

 |Rev. John Dunmore|